GDavij/open-ecommerce/docs/core-api/modules/human-resources/human-resources-definition.md

 - Administrators or Human Resources Collaborators must be able to Add Collaborators and manage their data that the business need

+- Administrator and Human Resources must be able to Add, Manage and Delete States into the system like (Illinois, New York or São Paulo)

 ## Definition of Application Rules

-- Human Resources Collaborators must have a Stratified control of access in Human Resources Module like position
+- Human Resources Collaborators must have a Stratified control of access in Human Resources Module like position (Only for Human Resources Collaborators)

 - Only Administrators can Modify or Delete Human Resources Collaborators(Collaborators that does have a contract for the Human Resources Sector)

 - One Collaborator Cannot have more than one active contract(not broken nor deleted) for a same sector at the same time

+- Every Collaborator must have a valid Email Address that is Unique for the collaborator

+- Every Collaborator can have a optional Phone Field that must be unique in the module

+- All DateTime Data that a contract have must be valid, it is not out of the time Scope

+- A Address must have a valid State